Arthritis Treatment in New Jersey

 • Osteoarthritis.
 As the most common type of arthritis, this chronic disease involves the joints, particularly the weight-bearing joints such as the knee, hip and spine.
 Osteoarthritis is characterized primarily by the destruction of cartilage and narrowing of the joint space.
 It can also include bone overgrowth, spur formation and impaired function.
 It occurs in most people as they age, but also may occur in young people as a result of injury or overuse.

 • Psoriatic arthritis (PsA).
 This type of inflammatory arthritis is characterized by joint pain, stiffness and swelling, combined with psoriasis, a skin disease that causes scaly rashes and brittle nails.
-According to arthritis.org, most individuals who are diagnosed with psoriatic arthritis are diagnosed with psoriasis first, however, as few as 6-41 percent of those patients go on to develop PsA.
+According to arthritis.org, most individuals who are diagnosed with psoriatic arthritis are diagnosed with psoriasis first, however, as few as 6 to 41 percent of those patients go on to develop PsA.
 When not treated, psoriatic arthritis can lead to permanent joint and tissue damage.

 • Rheumatoid arthritis.
 This autoimmune disease is signified by the body’s immune system mistakenly attacking the joints and joint linings in the body.
 This inflammatory condition can affect the hands, wrists, elbows, knees and ankles.
 When untreated, this condition can lead to damaged cartilage, the tissue that protects the ends of bones and facilitates joint motion.
 The loss of cartilage can then result in bone erosion, bone loss and joint instability which further impacts a patient’s mobility.
 This systemic disease can also affect other bodily systems, such as the respiratory or cardiovascular system.